nicola-masarone/lpc1769-projects/lpc1769_LCD/README.md

   <img src="pic/main.png" width=800/>
 </p>

 The few instructions given only concern the setting of quite a few pins of the P0, P1 and P2 port as output for the management of the LCD segments.
-Follow the usual instructions for the *System Tick Timer* which is used here to generate the constant frequency square wave for the backplane pin.
+Follow the usual instructions for the *System Tick Timer* which is used here to generate the constant frequency square wave for the *backplane* pin.
 The chosen timer value is obtained with the operation:
 *<p align="center">96000000/64 - 1</p>*
-In this way we guarantee a timer frequency of 64 Hz, corresponding to a time interval of 1/64 of a second (i.e. 15,625 ms).
+In this way we guarantee a timer frequency of *64 Hz*, corresponding to a time interval of 1/64 of a second (i.e. 15.625 ms).
 ### The *SysTick_Handler()* function
-We said that the interrupt handling function of the SysTick Timer is invoked every 15,625 ms. After a time equal to this interval, the backplane signal inverts its logic value, therefore the value of the total period is equal to double: 15.625ms • 2 = 31.25 ms, corresponding to a frequency of 32 Hz (frequency sufficient for a stable display display).
+We said that the interrupt handling function of the *SysTick Timer* is invoked every 15.625 ms. After a time equal to this interval, the *backplane* signal inverts its logic value, therefore the value of the total period is equal to double: 15.625ms • 2 = 31.25 ms, corresponding to a frequency of 32 Hz (frequency sufficient for a stable display display).
 #### *Backplane* signal update
-The following figure shows the LCD display backplane signal management code, wired on pin P0.9 of the microcontroller:
+The following figure shows the LCD display *backplane* signal management code, wired on pin *P0.9* of the microcontroller:
 <p align="center">
   <img src="pic/backplane_refresh.png" width=800/>
 </p>